AltahhanAi/Data_Science/docs/content/unit2/02_02_DT_training.md

 \end{array}
 $$

-Its behaviour is shown figure 2.25 below.
+Its behaviour is shown in Figure 2.25 below.

 ![Two graphs.
 Left: the entropy of both classes C1 and C2 who have probabilities p and p′=1−p, respectively.
 Right: the different components of the entropy fitted together.](images/DS_IMG036.png)

 **<p style="text-align: center;">Figure 2.25:** *Left: The entropy of both classes C1 and C2 who have probabilities $p$ and $p^{\prime}=1-p$, respectively.
 Right: The different components of the entropy fit together.*</p>

-Note that we are talking about two classes (events) not two probability distributions.
-In the case of two probability distributions we use cross-entropy which is outside the scope of this discussion.
-In general if we have more than $K$ classes, then:
+Note that we are talking about two classes (events), not two probability distributions.
+In the case of two probability distributions, we use cross-entropy which is outside the scope of this discussion.
+In general, if we have more than $K$ classes, then:

 $$
 \text { Entropy }=-\sum_{i=1}^{K} p_{i} \log p_{i}
 $$

-###Comparison of the entropy with Gini Index
+### Comparison of the entropy with the Gini Index

-The same idea applies for the Gini index, but it is less complex.
+The same idea applies to the Gini index, but it is less complex.

 1. When the probability $p$ is low, the $Gini$ is low.
 Hence, we simply include $p$ in $Gini$ formula.